robot TL;DR:

 8. After updating the hard drive's permissions, click the gear icon below the permissions list and select Apply to enclosed items.
 This will prevent permission conflicts.

 Way 2.
-Ignore Permission Settings to Fix You Can Only Read an External Hard Drive on Mac
+Ignore Ownership to Fix a Read-Only External Hard Drive on Mac

-1. Open your Finder and find your external hard drive under Locations.
+1. Open Finder and locate the external hard drive under Locations.

-2. Right-click the external drive and click Get Info.
+2. Right-click the external drive and choose Get Info.

 the get info feature in finder